-The most common variety of blue spirulina, Spirulina maxima, is native to the salt lakes of the Mexican plains, such as the Totalcingo and the Texcoco lakes.
-In their waters are high concentrations of sodium bicarbonate and other potassium and magnesium salts and minerals such as selenium, which avoid the pollution of the water.
+The most common variety of blue spirulina, Spirulina maxima, is native to the salt lakes of the Mexican plains, such as the Totalcingo and Texcoco lakes.
+In their waters, there are high concentrations of sodium bicarbonate, other potassium and magnesium salts, and minerals such as selenium, which prevent the water from being polluted.

 - Jumpstart Your Health – Blue Spirulina is considered a superfood due to the many health benefits it offers.
 Packed with vitamins, minerals, iron, and antioxidants, it has been known to support the immune system, improve digestion, increase metabolism, enhance energy levels, and promote enhanced mental cognition.

-An extensive net of water channels has been recently discovered around these Mexican lakes, intended for growing blue spirulina, and built by the Aztecs more than 500 years ago.
-These people, the Aztecs, following popular wisdom, used spirulina long before it could be watched and identified through the microscope, and modern chemistry found out its exceptional composition.
+An extensive net of water channels has been discovered around these Mexican lakes, intended for growing blue spirulina and built by the Aztecs more than 500 years ago.
+These people, the Aztecs, following popular wisdom, used spirulina long before it could be watched and identified through the microscope, and modern chemistry found its exceptional composition.

 Healing Properties and Indications